k6w/online-ide-backend/README.md

 ## Contributing

-To contribute to this project, follow these guidelines:
+To contribute to this project:

 1. Fork the repository and create a feature branch.
 2. Make your changes and test them thoroughly.
 3. Submit a pull request with a clear description of your changes.

+For detailed contribution guidelines, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file (create one if necessary).

 ## License